 This native settings file keeps Zed's formatter, code actions, and language tooling aligned with Ultracite.

-{ "format_on_save": "on", "formatter": "language_server", "lsp": { "typescript-language-server": { "settings": { "typescript": { "preferences": { "includePackageJsonAutoImports": "on" } } } } }, "languages": { "JavaScript": { "code_actions_on_format": { "source.fixAll.biome": true, "source.organizeImports.biome": true }, "formatter": { "language_server": { "name": "biome" } } }, "TSX": { "code_actions_on_format": { "source.fixAll.biome": true, "source.organizeImports.biome": true }, "formatter": { "language_server": { "name": "biome" } } }, "TypeScript": { "code_actions_on_format": { "source.fixAll.biome": true, "source.organizeImports.biome": true }, "formatter": { "language_server": { "name": "biome" } } } }}Append Ultracite's guidance into `.rules` so Zed keeps any existing project instructions and gains consistent repo standards.
+{ "format_on_save": "on", "formatter": "language_server", "lsp": { "typescript-language-server": { "settings": { "typescript": { "preferences": { "includePackageJsonAutoImports": "on" } } } } }, "languages": { "JavaScript": { "code_actions_on_format": { "source.fixAll.biome": true, "source.organizeImports.biome": true }, "formatter": { "language_server": { "name": "biome" } } }, "TSX": { "code_actions_on_format": { "source.fixAll.biome": true, "source.organizeImports.biome": true }, "formatter": { "language_server": { "name": "biome" } } }, "TypeScript": { "code_actions_on_format": { "source.fixAll.biome": true, "source.organizeImports.biome": true }, "formatter": { "language_server": { "name": "biome" } } } }}A high-performance, multiplayer code editor built in Rust with built-in AI assistance.

 Zed uses its own native settings file, so Ultracite can tailor the setup to Zed instead of pretending every editor is a VS Code clone.